TeBenachi/Uploading-WordPress-theme-updates-via-SVN-on-Mac/README.md

 ```

-Note: Update MUST be stored in a directory using the version number.
-For example, if you are current theme is `1.2.3`, the new directory MUST be `1.2.4`.   e.g. `/NameofYourTheme/1.3`
+Note: Updates MUST be stored in a directory with the version number as the name.
+For example, if your current theme is `1.2.3`, the new directory MUST be `1.2.4`.   e.g. `/NameofYourTheme/1.3`

 Note: To get the full path to the current version of your theme using VS code on Mac, you can simply drag the folder of the folder into the terminal area to get the path.

-(3) Add the new directory to local working group.
+(3) Add the new directory to a local working group.
 Replace `1.0.2` with the new directory you just created.

 ```